Bill Paxton Dies: Stars & Fans Remember The Actor Following His Tragic Death, Age 61

 As news of Bill Paxton’s sudden death spread, fans, coworkers, and celebrities alike took to Twitter to remember the star.
 The ‘Big Love’ actor passed away Feb.
-25. after ‘complications from surgery’.. he was 61-years old.
+25. after ‘complications from surgery’. he was 61-years old.

+Bill’s Big Love costar, Chloe Sevigny, issued a heartfelt and touching statement about his death, telling HollywoodLife.com: “Bill Paxton was a big-hearted, thoughtful and honorable person.
+He always had a smile on his face and could entertain any room with his wonderful stories of his many amazing years in Hollywood.
+Bill was extremely supportive of other actors, and the filmmaking process — a delight to work with.
+It was a wonderful time to be on set with him for five years.
+My heart breaks for his family.”

 Such very sad news.
 The family of beloved actor Bill Paxton announced the news that he had tragically passed away Feb.
 25. after suffering “complications from surgery.”
 The star, best known for his role in HBO’s Big Love, in addition to blockbuster movies, Titanic, Apollo 13, Twister, and Aliens, left behind wife of 30 years, Louise Newbury and their two children.
+Celebrities, costars and fans took to social media to share their condolences, and remember the actor.
+HollywoodLife.com has a selection of the touching tributes:

-“It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery,” his family announced in a statement.
+“It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery,” Bill’s family announced in a statement.
 “Bill’s passion for the arts was felt by all who knew him, and his warmth and tireless energy were undeniable.”
 They called him an “illustrious career spanning four decades as a beloved and prolific actor and filmmaker.
-Celebrities, costars and fans took to social media to share their condolences, and remember the actor.
-HollywoodLife.com has a selection of the touching tributes:

 Bill leaves behind an impressive body of work: he was working on the CBS series Training Day at the time of his death.
 He’d also worked on the television series Hatfields and McCoys, which he was nominated for an Emmy, and he starred in the acclaimed HBO drama Big Love from 2006-2011.
 Other large movies he starred in included Predator 2, True Lies, Weird Science, Tombstone and One False Move.